NASA-AMMOS/slim/docs/guides/software-lifecycle/continuous-testing/README.md

 ### 2. Write Your Tests

-Writing comprehensive tests for large software applications can be a time-consuming process.
-Recent studies suggest that Large Language Models (LLMs) offer a strong solution to automatically generating test files, in some cases being able to cover up to 85% of test scenarios automatically (source: [study](https://arxiv.org/pdf/2305.00418.pdf)).
-We therefore strongly recommend using LLM automation to generate test cases, which are covered below.

-We recommend leveraging open-source LLM-based tools like [codellama](https://ollama.com/library/codellama) to rapidly generate initial test code, which developers can then refine and expand as needed.
-These open-source models can run completely locally, so you don't need to worry about data privacy.
-The model landscape is evolving rapidly, so we suggest referring to the code model ranking to stay updated on the latest advancements.
-You can find the ranking at https://huggingface.co/spaces/bigcode/bigcode-models-leaderboard.
+Large software applications often require extensive testing, which can be time-consuming.
+Recent studies suggest that Large Language Models (LLMs) can offer a solution by automatically generating test codes, covering up to 85% of test scenarios (source: [study](https://arxiv.org/pdf/2305.00418.pdf)).
+To leverage this capability, it is recommended to use open-source LLM-based tools like [codellama](https://ollama.com/library/codellama), which can generate initial test code that developers can then refine and expand as needed.
+These open-source models can run locally, addressing data privacy concerns.
+The model landscape is rapidly evolving, so it is suggested to refer to the [code model ranking](https://huggingface.co/spaces/bigcode/bigcode-models-leaderboard) to stay updated on the latest advancements in this field.

-For your open-source code that can be shared publicly, consider utilizing cloud-based models like GPT-4, which outperform open-source models (https://paperswithcode.com/sota/code-generation-on-humaneval).

-We recommend adopting different approaches for unit tests and system tests.
-While unit tests can be efficiently generated directly by LLMs, system tests are better generated using Robot Framework as an intermediary.
-This approach ensures that system tests are more accurate and easier to manage within the testing framework.
+Here's our recommended approach to deciding the right model for you to use:

+Is your code open source and permissively licensed?
+- Yes: We recommend high-performance cloud-based LLM models (e.g., [GPT-4](https://openai.com/gpt-4), [Github Copilot](https://github.com/features/copilot))
+- No: We recommend using locally-run LLM models (e.g., [codellama](https://ollama.com/library/codellama)) for sensitive data, such as those provided by the [Ollama](https://ollama.com/) tool, to protect your code from dissemination. (⚠️ These models may not perform as well as cloud-based bigger models, such as `GPT-4`.
+We recommend asking the LLM to generate a simple test template for you to fill out.)

 #### 2.1 Unit Tests
   - For unit tests, please follow the steps below: